-Students with delinquent accounts are placed on business hold and are prevented from registering for future classes, receiving course grades, receiving copies of official or unofficial transcripts, or participating in commencement ceremonies until they have made satisfactory arrangements to satisfy their accounts.
+Students with delinquent accounts are placed on business hold and are prevented from registering for future classes, receiving course grades, or participating in commencement ceremonies until they have made satisfactory arrangements to satisfy their accounts.
 A student may be dismissed from the College for continued delinquency of financial obligations.
 Students on business hold should contact the Office of Student Accounts immediately to satisfy their remaining balance.
 A student may be placed on business hold at: